Alek6/Furniture-store/README.md

 7. In order to be a business, we should also be calculating sales tax.<br>
 Let’s store that in a variable as well.<br>
 Define the variable `sales_tax` and set it equal to `.088`.
 That’s 8.8%.

+## Our First Customer

+8. We should also keep a list of the descriptions of things they’re purchasing.<br>
+Create a variable called customer_one_itemization and set that equal to the empty string "".